 Work experience and involvement with sports, music and community or volunteer activities are considered assets.

 The Page Program requires a great deal of commitment.
 Students should consider how they will balance work demands with school and extracurricular activities prior to applying.

 Frequently Asked Questions

 The Page Program focuses on recruiting high school students.
-To apply, students must be at least 15 years of age and entering Grade 10, 11 or 12 as a full-time student.
+To apply, students must be at least 15 years of age by September 1, 2022 and entering Grade 10, 11 or 12 as a full-time student.
 Pages with a good work record may be eligible to work in the program until the end of their first year of postsecondary studies.

 Pages are paid $17 per hour.

 Pages work as part of a team with the Ceremonial and Security Services branch, led by the Sergeant-at-Arms.
 A Page’s primary job is to distribute messages and documents within the Chamber and to offices within the Legislature Building and Queen Elizabeth II Building for Members, officers and staff of the Legislative Assembly.